Regulators prepare for changes to medical cannabis, lab oversight, and canopy - plus WSDA signals increased commitment to cannabis!

 - To create additional mechanisms for WSLCB to hold labs accountable, Hodgson recommended creation of a new lab license type to be issued after accreditation.
 Hodgson recommended WSLCB draft legislation to grant themselves authority to create the new license type.

 - Hodgson also recommended WSLCB require labs to achieve ISO/IEC 17025 accreditation.
-In conference with the Attorney General’s office, Hodgson believes WSLCB has the authority to bypass the legislature and require accreditation in rule.
+In conference with the Washington State Office of the Attorney General (OAG), Hodgson believes WSLCB has the authority to bypass the legislature and require accreditation in rule.

 - The Board approved all of Hodgson’s eleven recommendations.
 She will provide quarterly updates to the Board.